hyobinn28/LetUsCook/README.md

  >   * A new class diagram incorporating your changes after considering the SOLID principles.
  >   * For each update in your class diagram, you must explain in 3-4 sentences:
  >     * What SOLID principle(s) did you apply?
+>      * Single Responsibility Principle, Open/Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, Dependency Inversion Principle
  >     * How did you apply it? i.e. describe the change.
+>      * "Single Responsibility Principle": By separating the responsibilities of user management and recipe management into distinct classes, the code became more modular and easier to maintain.
+>      * "Open/Closed Principle": For example, if new types of recipes or user roles need to be added, this can be done by extending existing classes rather than modifying them.
+>      * "Liskov Substitution Principle": For instance, in the user management system, any subclass of a User should be usable wherever a User object is expected, without introducing errors.
+>      * "Interface Segregation Principle": For example, separate interfaces were created for user authentication and recipe management rather than having a single interface that does everything.
+>      * "Dependency Inversion Principle" For example, instead of the UserManager class depending directly on a specific database implementation, it depends on an abstract interface that can be implemented by any database class.
  >     * How did this change help you write better code?
+>      * "Single Responsibility Principle": This change improved the code's readability and maintainability, making it easier to update or extend functionality without affecting other parts of the system.
+>      * "Open/Closed Principle": This approach minimizes the risk of introducing bugs into existing functionality and makes it easier to implement new features.
+>      * "Liskov Substitution Principle": This ensures that the code remains reliable and flexible, allowing for future extensions without breaking existing functionality.
+>      * "Interface Segregation Principle": This segregation makes the code more modular and reduces the complexity for classes that implement these interfaces, leading to more focused and manageable code.
+>      * "Dependency Inversion Principle": This inversion of dependency makes the system more flexible and easier to refactor.
+It also allows for easier testing by enabling the use of mock objects in place of actual database connections during unit tests.
  > * Perform a new sprint plan like you did in Phase II.
  > * You should also make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
 Previous versions of the README file should still be visible through your commit history.